strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 ---
 title: Templates - Strapi Developer Docs
 description: Quickly create a pre-made Strapi application designed for a specific use case.
-It allows you to quickly bootstrap a custom Strapi app.
+It allows you to quickly bootstrap a custom Strapi application.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/installation/templates.html
 ---